pa4080/traffic-watch/README.md

 ## Notes

 - **Disable the script when you update and upgrade the system!
-The lack of internet could be cause broken packages.**
+The lack of internet could be cause of broken packages.**

 - It is a good idea to attempt to kill the previous instance of the script (just in case its limit is not reached) before run a new: